NwayNwayThanHlaing/PetAssistantApp/README.md

    - Scan the QR code shown on the terminal with your camera, it will then lead to Expo Go app and then will display the app.

+   - You can also refer to README.md in product folder in PROJECT folder directory for more details.

 ## Usage

 Once the app is launched, you can: